 Expert writing, ChatGPT-like tools and originality

 In this blog article we discuss how tools like ChatGPT impact expert writing, i.e., writing about some subject matter.
-Typical expert writing is academic writing, like papers or theses, but also technical reports in R&D or sometimes mails in a company, but in a certain sense also source code.
+Typical expert writing is academic writing, like papers or theses, but also technical reports in R&D or sometimes mails in a company, in a certain sense also source code.
 We leverage the model of McEnerny to distinguish between writing for thinking and writing for text, and ask how generative AI impacts each of them.
-Finally we discuss what we may expect from the output of LLM-based AI systems like ChatGPT and what not, how this maybe relevant in our utilization as tool.
+While education puts focus on writing-for-text, we argue that the thinking technique of writing-for-thinking is the powerful tool often ignored.
+Finally, we discuss what we may expect from the output of LLM-based AI systems like ChatGPT in terms of originality, novelty and understanding and how this might be relevant in our usage of ChatGPT as a tool.

 Introduction

-Seldomly in innovation history a singular event would have such a ground shaking impact on such a diversity of aspects in the private and professional life of so many people as the advent of ChatGPT and its follow large-language models (LLMs) embodied in different tools.
-I will gladly refrain from the endeavor of sketching a complete picture of the effects unfolds, but rather would like to focus on one particular niche: Scientific writing or, more generally, expert writing.
+Seldom in innovation history, a singular event had such a ground shaking impact on such a diversity of aspects in the private and professional life of so many people as the advent of ChatGPT and its fellow large-language models (LLMs) embodied in different tools.
+I will gladly refrain from the endeavor of sketching a complete picture of the effects unfold, but rather would like to focus on one particular niche: Scientific writing or, more generally, expert writing.

 Note that many aspects of this type of writing and its process not only takes place in academia, but in a way also in journalism, or in cooperate R&D, and in a sense also in coding.
-By “scientific writing” I mean the process of writing that assists the author in thinking a subject matter through, typically carries some novelty and typically is done to communicate the condensate of the thinking in some form.
+By this type of writing I mean the process of writing that assists the author in thinking a subject matter through, typically carries some novelty and typically is done to communicate the condensate of the thinking in some form.
 So even when we discuss “scientific writing” in a strict interpretation, many of the arguments to follow can be transferred to other domains.

-We all made hands on experience with ChatGPT, but it seems after a couple of years we still have to find out what a good practice, what a good way of utilization is, or maybe also where the pitfalls are.
+We all made hands-on experience with ChatGPT, but it seems after a couple of years we still have to find out what a good practice, what a good way of utilization is, or maybe also where the pitfalls are, not speaking of regulatory implementations at universities and other institutions.
 In this article I try to order some thoughts in this context and provide a few models that help to add structure to the discussion.

 The nature of expert writing

 We first have to understand that scientific writing is very different to other forms of writing.
-One who conveys this difference is Larry McEnerny in his lecture on Writing Beyond the Acadamy and explains what “expert writing” is.
+One who conveys this difference is Larry McEnerny in his lecture on Writing Beyond the Acadamy, in which he introduces a model for “expert writing”.

-Experts write in their respective domain for other experts.
-These writing experts think in one form or the other about aspects of the world.
+Experts write in their respective domain for others.
+These writing experts think, in one form or the other, about aspects of the world.
 And when these aspects are sufficiently difficult, reach a certain technical level, they help their thinking by writing.
-That is, they are in a tight loop of writing-thinking-writing-thinking and so on.
+That is, they are in a loop of writing-thinking-writing-thinking and so on.
 The figure shown in the lecture is (mostly) this one:

 This is also what I personally do.
 Indeed, also beyond scientific writing.
 Also for business mails I sometimes bring order in my mind during the process of writing mails.
 Writing leverages my thinking.
 This is also what is happening right now.
-I keep rereading what what I wrote and constantly check whether the tread of thought makes sense, or whether the paragraphs reflect the structure of my thoughts.
+I keep rereading what what I wrote and constantly check whether the tread of thought makes sense, or whether the paragraphs reflect the structure of my thoughts, and at times I refactor the structure, and during this process a structure emerges that feels right.

 What makes this model above interesting is that it explains a phenomenon every PhD student probably experiences at some point when writing papers: You have an idea, you think about the world, you are in the writing-thinking loop, and the outcome is some text.
 Let’s go and publish it.
 But it does not work, the text somehow does not work, cannot be published as is.
 What happened?
 Well, the first writing has a different function (assist thinking) than the eventual paper (changing the readers view).
 And this is why we write the eventual paper again from scratch, but now with the reader in mind.

-Summary: In expert writing, “writing” fulfills to functions: Writing for yourself to assist thinking thinking and writing for the reader to change the way the world is viewed.
+Summary: In expert writing, “writing” fulfills two functions: Writing for yourself to assist thinking and writing for the reader to change the way the world is viewed.

-And again note that the above discussion is not confined to scientific writing, but all sort of expert writing.
+And again note that the above discussion is not confined to scientific writing, but applies to all sort of expert writing.

 Learning expert writing and the purpose of a thesis

-The craft of expert writing needs to learned.
+The craft of expert writing needs to be learned.
 Too often, it is learned implicitly by doing and gaining experience, not in explicit courses.
 This has two bad effects: First, those who are good in expert writing often cannot articulate what makes them successful because this skill is implicit.
 Secondly, writing is often perceived as a tedious burden instead of a powerful thinking technique.
+(And McEnerny mentions in his lecture that we typically collected some decades of bad writing habits when we come to expert training, because we were not trained at school to write in order to change the readers mind, but teachers are paid to read what we wrote in order to find out about the student, not the world, so students are trained to reveal how smart they are.)

 The advent of ChatGPT and others put a big question mark over the sense of the writing of theses.
 I believe that the discussion over this question is often based on a misconception of the purpose of writing the thesis and mixes in organizational difficulties.